cs4404-mission2/writeup/README.md

 max_contacts=5
 ```

-Here we define a UDP transport and 3 internal extensions: 10, 20 and 30.
+Here we define a UDP transport binding to 192.0.2.1 (an IP within the covering /24 announced via BGP) and 3 internal extensions: 10, 20 and 30.
 Each extension includes 3 configuration stanzas:

 - `[aor]`: Address On Record, which defines how many addresses should be allowed to send a SIP `REGISTER` packet to identify a UE (User Equipment, in our case a softphone)
 - `[auth]`: Simple username/password authentication